What To Do In Lincoln UK In 2 Days

 Places to eat in Lincoln

-Despite being smaller than other British cities, there are a big variety of cafes, tea rooms and restaurants in Lincoln to choose from.
+Despite being smaller than other British cities, there are a wide variety of cafes, tea rooms and restaurants in Lincoln to choose from.

 Bunty’s Tea Room